Cleveland Guardians Top 15 Prospects

 Other Names to Consider

-Josh Hartle – LHP – (Complex): The third round pick of the Pirates this past summer was part of the Spencer Horwitz deal this offseason after underwhelming mightily in his draft year at Wake Forest.
-He looked like a clear-cut first round talent after logging a 2.81 ERA and a 140/21 K/BB ratio in over 100 innings as a Sophomore in 2024, but a 5.79 ERA and diminished stuff catalyzed the slide down draft boards as a Junior.
-Hartle has a true four-pitch mix and has an unorthodox and low throw, but flawless execution is vital to his success.
+Josh Hartle – LHP – (Double-A): The third-round pick of the Pirates in 2024, Hartle was part of the Spencer Horwitz deal this offseason after underwhelming mightily in his draft year at Wake Forest.
+He looked like a clear-cut first-round talent after logging a 2.81 ERA and a 140/21 K/BB ratio in over 100 innings as a Sophomore in 2024, but a 5.79 ERA and diminished stuff catalyzed the slide down draft boards as a Junior.